nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Error_model/ReadMe.md

 ### Alter parameters in the parameter file
 All the parameters can be changed in the file called `Parameters_ErrorModel.txt`.
-Here, user can specify timecourse for RNA-seq data, numer of replicates of each time points, and file path of gene expression file, through the following parameters: `Time`, `Number_of_replicates`, `Path_of_gene_expression_file` in the parameter file.
+Here, user can specify timecourse for RNA-seq data, number of replicates of each time points, and file path of gene expression file, through the following parameters: `Time`, `Number_of_replicates`, `Path_of_gene_expression_file` in the parameter file.

 Here is the example of parameter file:
 ```